Do people just donate all this stuff?

 So, if I bring in stuff, can I trade it for something else?

 We wouldn’t be able to stay open if we did even trades.
-Like many resale stores, we offer purchase credit that you can put towards anything you decide to get from the shop that is approximately 25% of the average rate that it will sell for.
+Like many resale stores, we offer in store credit that you can put towards any of the second hand items (credit may not be used on Makers Mall items.
+Credit is calculated at approximately 25% of what we think we can sell it for.
 It just takes us a few minutes to go through your things and tell you the amount.
-We can either write you up a ticket to be used at a later time, or you can put it towards your same-day purchases.
+We can either set up an account to be used at a later time, or you can put it towards your same-day purchases.

 There are exceptions!
 We are flexible.
-If you bring a bunch of stuff,and don’t want to go through the purchase credit process when you just need a spool of thread or something else small that day, there is a good chance that it’s going to be fine for you to just take that item for free.
+If you bring a bunch of stuff, and don’t want to go through the store credit process when you just need a spool of thread or something else small that day, there is a good chance that it’s going to be fine for you to just take that item for free.

 I want to drop-off something that is not on your Wish-list, but I think someone crafty can use.
 How do I proceed?